Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Empirical study

 \subsection{Basic result}

-The estimates were computed using the maximum likelihood method based on using the filtered data described in the previous subsection.
+The estimates were computed using the maximum likelihood method, based on the filtered data described in the previous subsection.
 The dynamics of the daily estimates of the filtered data from 2016 to 2019 are shown in Figures~\ref{Fig:mu}-\ref{Fig:eta}.
-An example of the estimates is also presented in \ref{Sect:estimate}.
-Figure~\ref{Fig:mu} shows the dynamics of $\mu_1$ and $\mu_2$ which are the daily estimated from the NVDA on the left.
-The overall trends of the two estimates are similar to each other, and on some days, are almost the same.
-However, there are also many days when the difference between $\mu_1$ and $\mu_2$ is significant, as in the right panel of the figure, where $\mu_1 - \mu_2$ is plotted.
-Note that our formula of variances in the previous section does not exclude a case in which $\mu_1 \neq \mu_2$.
+Examples of these estimates are presented in \ref{Sect:estimate}.
+Figure~\ref{Fig:mu} shows the dynamics of $\mu_1$ and $\mu_2$ which are the daily estimates from NVDA on the left.
+The overall trends of the two estimates are similar, and on some days they are almost the same.
+However, there are also many days when the difference between $\mu_1$ and $\mu_2$ is significant, as shown in the right panel of the figure, where $\mu_1 - \mu_2$ is plotted.
+Note that our formula for variances in the previous section does not exclude the case in which $\mu_1 \neq \mu_2$.

-There are four parameters in the $\bm \alpha$ matrix and the dynamics of daily estimates are plotted in Figure~\ref{Fig:alpha}.
-On the left, we plot the dynamics of $\alpha_{1,1}$ and $\alpha_{2,2}$, which are also known as self-excitement parameters.
-On the right, we plot the dynamics of $\alpha_{1,2}$ and $\alpha_{2,1}$, which are also known as mutual excitement or cross-excitement parameters.
+There are four parameters in the $\bm \alpha$ matrix and the dynamics of the daily estimates are plotted in Figure~\ref{Fig:alpha}.
+On the left, we plot the dynamics of $\alpha_{1,1}$ and $\alpha_{2,2}$, which are also known as the self-excitement parameters.
+On the right, we plot the dynamics of $\alpha_{1,2}$ and $\alpha_{2,1}$, which are also known as the mutual excitement or cross-excitement parameters.
 In some studies, $\alpha_{1,1} = \alpha_{2,2}$ and $\alpha_{1,2} = \alpha_{2,1}$, that is the symmetric kernel matrix, is assumed to model parsimony.
-To some extent, the assumptions are reasonable due to the similar trends in each group.
-However, as in the case of $\mu$, we assume the general version of the excitement matrix $\bm \alpha$; that is no equality constraints for the elements of the matrix.
+To some extent, these assumptions are reasonable because of the similar trends in each group.
+However, as in the case of $\mu$, we assume a general version of the excitement matrix $\bm \alpha$.
+In other words, there are no equality constraints for the elements of the matrix.

-Figure~\ref{Fig:beta} show the dynamics of $\beta_1$ and $\beta_2$ on the left.
-Similarly, with $\mu$, $\beta_1$ is similar to $\beta_2$; However, there are often days when $\beta_1$ and $\beta_2$ are significantly different.
-Therefore, we do not rule out the possibility that $\beta_1$ and $\beta_2$ are different.
+Figure~\ref{Fig:beta} shows the dynamics of $\beta_1$ and $\beta_2$ on the left side.
+Similarly, for $\mu$, $\beta_1$ is similar to $\beta_2$.
+However, there are often days on which $\beta_1$ and $\beta_2$ differ significantly.
+Therefore, we cannot rule out the possibility that $\beta_1$ and $\beta_2$ differ from each other.